racktopsystems/lustre-ansible/README.md

 In addition to the inventory file which contains _all_ remote systems that Ansible needs to know about we created a `group_vars/example_lustre_nodes` variables file.
 This file should be named `lustre_nodes`, which will match the name of the group defined in the inventory file.
 Thus, variables in this file will be made available at runtime to all systems in the inventory which belong to the `lustre_nodes` group.
 This file is meant to provide environment-specific parameters, but unlike the inventory file where variables are specific to each system, these variables will apply to _all_ members of the `lustre_nodes` group.

 ## Running the playbook
+### Runtime dependencies
+#### Offline Registration
+Among other things, one of the steps is registration of the systems.
+In order for registration to happen, because these systems have no access to the Internet, offline registration files must be provided.
+RackTop is expected to supply offline registration files for each system.
+All registration files must be renamed such that the filename matches the hostname specified in the inventory file plus the `.oreg` extension.
+These files must reside in the `inputs/registration` directory.
+Thus, if a hostname assigned to a system is `system01`, the filename will be `system01.oreg` and the path relative to the root of this repository is `inputs/registration/system01.oreg`.

 As previously mentioned, the `global-playbook.yml` is the primary playbook which aggregates tasks and handlers from several files.
 This is the playbook which must be executed.
 The following command assumes that the user executing tasks on the remote systems is called `bsradmin`, the password lives in the `bsradminpass` and inventory is in the `inventory.yml` file.
 ```bash